Cyber-physical Assistance Systems

 Human Modeling and Ergonomics

-The Human Modeling and Ergonomics team investigates the ergonomic and biomechanical relationships in the direct interaction of humans with physical assistance systems, especially with the help of digital human models.
+In the field of human modelling and ergonomics, the ergonomic and biomechanical relationships in the direct interaction of humans with physical assistance systems, in particular with the help of digital human models, are researched.
 For this purpose, physiological real data will be collected on humans and processed in a real-time capable data infrastructure, among other things.
 The necessary human-centered methods are developed and evaluated for this purpose.

 The main topics are (in addition to physical assistance systems):